AcousTools: A 'Full-Stack', Python-Based, Acoustic Holography Library: The Acoustic `Full-Stack'

 After defining the array, still as part of setup, the developer needs to conceptually define where in space the acoustic waves should be focused.
 The area a given transducer array can focus will vary based on its geometry.
 For example, a single-axis device \cite{TinyLev} has significantly less freedom in focusing locations compared to a larger 3D array \cite{OpenMPD, AUTD3}.
 Therefore, the transducer geometry needs to be accounted for when defining where the focal points can be created.

-Finally, the various acoustic parameters and constants need to be defined, such as the frequency of sound (most often 40kHz\cite{OpenMPD, Ultraino, AUTD3, GSPAT, VolDisplaySingleParticle, HapticsMPSTM, LeviPrint}), the reference pressure of transducers at 1m \cite{GSPAT}, the density of the medium and levitated objects, and the speed of sound in that medium \cite{BruusAcoustofluidics}.
+Finally, the various acoustic parameters and constants need to be defined, such as the frequency of sound; most often 40kHz \cite{OpenMPD, Ultraino, AUTD3, GSPAT, VolDisplaySingleParticle, HapticsMPSTM, LeviPrint} in holography but other domains use other frequencies.
+Medical applications often use much higher frequencies in the MHz range \cite{ZebrafishBubbles, LivingLevitation, BEMImage} and holography using a water medium can use lower frequencies, potentially even audible waves \cite{MomentumShaping}.
+Additionally, the reference pressure of transducers at 1m \cite{GSPAT}, the density of the medium and levitated objects, and the speed of sound in that medium \cite{BruusAcoustofluidics} are all parameters to be set.
 These are often not choices a developer would actively make, but rather physical properties of the system they have selected, for example the frequency of waves used are dependant on the resonant frequency of the transducers.
 However, these parameters should be acknowledged, as earlier design decisions will influence them.